-3. For the purposes laid down in Article 13(1) and Article 14(1), each set of data relating to a minor shall be stored in the Central System for five year from the date on which his or he biometric data were taken.
-Deletion Deletion 4.
-Without prejudice to national criminal law, in particular relating to the age of criminal responsibility, where a request under Article 1(1)(c) concerns the data of a minor, it shall be accompanied by evidence of the relevance of those data for the prevention, detection or investigation of child trafficking or other serious crimes against children.
-5. Member States shall record in the Schengen Information System (SIS) the biometric data of children who have gone missing from reception facilities as missing persons.
+the national referral mechanisms or both.
+3. For the purposes laid down in Article 13(1) and Article 14(1), each set of data relating to a minor shall be stored in the Central System for five years from the date on which his or her biometric data were taken.
+Deletion

+4. Without prejudice to national criminal law, in particular relating to the age of criminal responsibility, where a request under Article 1(1)(c) concerns the data of a minor, it shall be accompanied by evidence of the relevance of those data for the prevention, detection or investigation of child trafficking or other serious crimes against children.
+Deletion 5.
+Member States shall record in the Schengen Information System (SIS) the biometric data of children who have gone missing from reception facilities as missing persons.
 Missing children identified by Member States' law enforcement authorities based on a hit pursuant to Article 26 of this Regulation shall be promptly referred to the competent national child protection authorities, which shall undertake a needs assessment with a view to finding a sustainable solution for the child in accordance with his or her best interests.
-Article ≩ 3 Article 3 Definitions Definitions 1.
-For the purposes of this Regulation: (a) 'applicant for international protection' means a third-country national or a stateless person who has made an application for international protection as defined in Article 2(h) of Directive 2011/95/EU in respect of which a final decision has not yet been taken; Amendment 45 (aa) 'resettled third-country national or stateless person' means a third-country national or stateless person who, following a resettlement procedure in accordance with national law or with [Regulation XXX/XXX], arrives on the territory of the Member State of resettlement.
-The Council does not have a mandate yet to discuss this text with the EP.
+Deletion Article ≩ 3 Article 3

+Definitions Definitions 1.
+For the purposes of this Regulation: (a) 'applicant for international protection' means a third-country national or a stateless person who has made an application for international protection as defined in Article 2(h) of Directive 2011/95/EU in respect of which a final decision has not yet been taken; (a) 'applicant for international protection' means a third-country national or a stateless person who has made an application for international protection as defined in Article 2(8) 2(h) of Directive 2011/95/EU Regulation (EU) No XXX/XXX [Qualification Regulation] in respect of which a final decision has not yet been taken; Amendment 45 (aa) 'resettled third-country national or stateless person' means a third-country national or stateless person who, following a resettlement procedure in accordance with national law or with [Regulation XXX/XXX], arrives on the territory of the Member State of resettlement. (aa) a 'person registered for the purpose of conducting an admission procedure' means a person who has been registered for the purpose of conducting a resettlement or humanitarian admission procedure in accordance with Article 10 (2) of Regulation (EU) No XXX/XXX [Resettlement Regulation]; Informal outcome of technical discussion in view of finding a compromise on resettlement-related provisions (aa) 'person registered for the purpose of conducting an admission procedure' means a person who has been registered for the purpose of conducting a resettlement or humanitarian admission procedure in accordance with Article 10(2) of Regulation (EU) No XXX/XXX [Resettlement Regulation];